A person calculating with a blue calculator beside a yellow cup and potted plant on a wooden desk.

 For businesses, understanding what fringe pay is in construction means recognizing that fringe benefits are a mandated part of certified payroll compliance, not optional perks.

-The process of calculating fringe benefits for certified payroll depends on whether you provide benefits directly or compensate employees in cash.
-To ensure compliance, contractors must understand how to properly allocate and report these wages.
+Calculating fringe benefits depends on whether you provide benefits directly or compensate employees in cash.
+To ensure compliance, contractors must understand how to allocate and report these wages properly.

 Every federally funded project has a prevailing wage requirement set by the Department of Labor.
-This rate includes both the base hourly wage and the required fringe benefits.
-For example, if the prevailing wage is $40 per hour and includes $10 per hour in fringe benefits, the total compensation requirement is $50 per hour.
+This rate includes both the basic hourly wage and the required fringe benefits.
+For example, if the basic hourly wage is $40 per hour and includes $10 per hour in fringe benefits, the total compensation requirement is $50 per hour.

 Step 2: Decide How to Pay Fringe Benefits

-Contractors can either pay the fringe benefits directly to the worker as additional wages or contribute to a benefits plan, such as health insurance, a pension, or vacation pay.
+Contractors can either pay the fringe benefits directly to the worker as additional wages or contribute to a bona fide fringe plan or program.
+Examples of fringe benefits include health insurance, a pension, or vacation pay.

 If benefits are paid directly as wages, they must be taxed just like regular earnings.
 If provided through a plan, they are generally tax-exempt.